I’m often asked about how to set prices, and with good reason – it’s one of the most important and impactful decisions you can make for your business.

 Remember to also, factor in developmental costs: if your product or service took some initial up-front investment, this needs to be recouped.
 Whether you include these in your baseline calculations, or work out your break-even point once you’ve decided on a pricing strategy, you need to make sure it’s included somewhere.

 So, you’ve figured out how much it costs to produce and deliver your product / service, and you have determined how much profit you want to add on top.
 Now you need to decide on your pricing strategy.
-Please go to our next blog, “How to set your prices effectively: Part 2 – Strategy”.
+Please go to my next guest blog, “How to set your prices effectively: Part 2 – Strategy”.